Fort Dallas: History

 Fort Dallas remained in Union hands during the American Civil War and was abandoned afterward.
 During the war, the place was occupied by refugees from many places, and at the close of the war by a band of desperadoes.
 Judah P. Benjamin, who served as Attorney General, Secretary of War, and Secretary of State for the Confederacy, made his escape to Cuba through Indian River and Bay Biscayne.
 In describing the trip, he refers to the rough treatment he received at the hands of occupants of the fort, but, he added that it was a beautiful and picturesque spot, with its white houses and fine parade ground.
 The interior of the fort has been improved, and care has been taken to preserve the exterior unchanged.

 When the soldiers left, the fort became the base for a village established by William H. English, the new owner, which he called Miami.
 Some of the buildings were demolished or moved to other locations, and in 1872, all the remaining buildings except the two still standing were burned, the fire originating accidentally in the house occupied by Dr. Jeptha Vining Harris.

 In 1891, Julia Tuttle brought her family to live in a large home on the Miami River that had been in use when Fort Dallas occupied the spot.
 Tuttle repaired and converted the home into one of the show places in the area with a sweeping view of the river and Biscayne Bay.

 The barracks served as plantation slave quarters, then as army barracks during the Seminole Wars, and finally as Julia Tuttle's home in 1891.
 The building remained on the site as the only remnant of the fort until 1924 when an apartment building was slated to occupy the site.
 The coquina stone building was disassembled in sections and moved to Lummus Park on the north side of the Miami River at Northwest River Drive and North Third Street.

-In 1895, following the successful efforts of Tuttle and fellow landowner William Brickell to attract a railroad, Fort Dallas was part of the site of the new city of Miami, Florida, when Henry M. Flagler extended his Florida East Coast Railway south from Palm Beach.
+In 1895, following the successful efforts of Tuttle and fellow landowner William Brickell to attract a railroad, Fort Dallas was part of the site of the new city of Miami when Henry Flagler extended his Florida East Coast Railway south from Palm Beach.